Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 • Apply for a study permit extension, or

-If your study permit expires and you didn’t apply for an extension or visitor record, you can still apply for a PGWP if:
+If your study permit expires and you didn’t apply for an extension or visitor record, you can still apply for your PGWP if:

 • You restore your study permit, and you submit your PGWP application within 90 days of your permit expiring, OR

-• You leave Canada and apply for your PGWP from overseas
+• You leave Canada and submit your PGWP application from overseas

 How to Apply for a PGWP

-You can apply for a PGWP either from within Canada or from outside the country, as long as you meet the eligibility criteria.
+You submit a PGWP application either from within Canada or from outside the country, as long as you meet the PGWP eligibility criteria.

 You must apply for the PGWP online through your IRCC account.
 Here’s how: